- 12 Best Companies for Custom Boxes and Packaging - February 12, 2024

 If you do decide to upgrade to the Zoom webinar add-on, here’s what you can expect:

-- More participants: Zoom’s Video Conferencing feature is capped at 500 participants, Zoom webinar can host up to 10,000 participants
+- More participants: Zoom’s Video Conferencing feature is capped at 1,000 participants (with the add-on), Zoom webinar can host up more than 10,000 participants

 - Integrations with CRM & marketing automation tools: Video conferences don’t have integrations with popular CRM and marketing automation tools.
 You can only get these when you get the webinar add-on.